legend-exp/remage/docs/manual/install.md

 # Installation

+The recommended and fastest way of running _remage_ is through pre-built software containers.
+Alternatively, the project can be built from source.

 ## Pre-built binaries

-The recommended and fastest way of running _remage_ is through pre-built software containers.
-Stable releases are regularly made available [on Docker Hub](https://hub.docker.com/r/legendexp/remage).
+Stable releases are regularly made available
+[on Docker Hub](https://hub.docker.com/r/legendexp/remage).
 To obtain and run the latest just do: